worldoptimizer/HypeDocumentLoader/README.md

 Content Delivery Network (CDN)
 --
-Latest minified version can be linked into your project using the following in the head section of your project:
+Latest version can be linked into your project using the following in the head section of your project:
 ```html
 <script src="https://cdn.jsdelivr.net/gh/worldoptimizer/HypeDocumentLoader/HypeDocumentLoader.min.js"></script>
 ```

 Optionally you can also link a SRI version or specific releases.
 Read more about that on the JsDelivr (CDN) page for this extension at https://www.jsdelivr.com/package/gh/worldoptimizer/HypeDocumentLoader

-Learn how to use the latest extension version and how to combine extentions into one file at https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions
+Learn how to use the latest extension version and how to combine extensions into one file at https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions